jukbot/smart-industry/README.md

 ``Overall Equipment Effectiveness (OEE)``
 Overall Equipment Effectiveness (OEE) is a tool used to measure manufacturing performance.
 In general, there are a lot of data and a large number of measurement methods that are outdated and cannot be used to improve productivity.
 Sometimes there are too many criteria that are unrelated to each other and an inconsistency of fragmented data.
 Thus, OEE is an ideal way to measure the quality standard of manufacturing apart from knowing the machine’s performance.
 It can provide information about the cause of performance loss and can suggest ways to decrease that loss accurately and systematically.

-From the factors that are shown in Figure 2.6, there are three major components in calculating OEE.
+There are three major components in calculating OEE.
 First, the availability that measures the total amount of time that the system is running along with undesired downtime.
 Second, performance that measures the number of units produced in a time cycle.
 A perfect performance rating would mean that the system is running as fast as possible.
 Third, quality of the manufacturing system is measured.
 Quality involves measuring the number of faulty parts in production.
 A system with 100% quality means that there is no defective parts being produced.

 ``Original quantity (Q0)``
 Original quantity is the quantity of an order that includes the backup order items.
 A damaged item can  be replaced the with a backup when unexpected events occur.